burnspat/rf_r_to_gee/README.md

 In contrast, R has been used by ecological researchers for decades and has a robust ecosystem of packages and resources for training, tuning and applying machine learning models, including the 'tidymodels' and 'caret' frameworks.

-Thus, researchers often find themselves needing to move between R and GEE over the course of modeling workflow.
+Thus, researchers often find themselves needing to move between R and GEE over the course of a modeling workflow.
 For example, a researcher might capitalize on GEE's raster processing power to extract predictor variables across a set of training data, then bring the extracted data into R to train and validate a series of models.
 Ideally, these models could then be applied in GEE across the full raster domain.
 However, a common sticking point is formatting R-based models in a way that is readable by GEE's javascript based interface.

 This repository includes scripts and sample data to take random forest models fitted via the ranger or randomForest package in R and convert them into the 'tree' based string format required for import into GEE.
 The code presented here is modified from the 'reprtree' package available here: https://github.com/araastat/reprtree/tree/master